Ha-Duong-88/UFOs/README.md

   There are several drawbacks with this design:
   1) There is no data on the number of people that witnessed the same UFO sightings to validate that they occurred.
   2) The dataset is limited to sightings reported for one month and year (January 2010) and only for a single country (US).
   3) The lack of an 'update' or 'search' button does not make it obvious to users that the search was successful and the data returned matched the criteria entered.
-4) The placeholder information in the search fields can lead users to assume that the data in the table reflects the search parameters.
-As the default table             displays all of the sightings, the placeholder search information creates ambiguity for users.
+4) The placeholder information in the search fields could lead users to assume that the data in the table reflects the search parameters.
+As the default table          displays all of the sightings, the placeholder search criteria creates ambiguity for users.

   ## Recommendations

   The following are recommendations to deepen the analysis and improve the user experience:
   1) Expand the filter for the dataset to include a broader range of dates and years for the sightings.
   2) Expand the dataset to include different countries where sightings have been reported beyond the US to increase the sample set size and deepen the analysis that      UFO sightings are witnessed world-wide.
-  3) Include the total number of users for each sighting if there are more than one user.
-Allow users to enter in their own sightings by adding data entry form.
+  3) Allow users to enter in their own sightings by adding search entry form and include the total number of users for each sighting if there are more than one
+     user.
-  5) Add an 'update' or 'search' button after each of each search field or at the end of the last search field that users can click to update the table once they
+  4) Add an 'update' or 'search' button after each each search field or at the end of the last search field that users can click to update the table once they
      enter their search criteria.
 This will make it clearer to users that the table has been refreshed once the search parameters are entered.
-  7) Add dynamic charts to show statistics for the sightings, for example the date, city, country, shape, and duration.
+  5) Add dynamic charts to show statistics for the sightings.
+For example, a chart to summarize the frequency of sightings on a given date, city, country, shape, and duration.
-  8) Remove the search criteria placeholders from the HTML code.
+  7) Remove the search criteria placeholders from the HTML code to avoid confusion.
-  9) Review the American Disability Act guidelines to ensure that the web page is ADA compliant.
+  8) Review the American Disability Act guidelines to ensure that the web page is ADA compliant.